Meet Our Team

 This group runs for 12 weeks, its main aim is to help parents talk through their worries, issues and concerns regarding their child’s behaviour.
 Since it has been running what has been the most prominent development is the way the parents connect with each other, the help, advice and support they give to one another.
 This has helped empower parents, build their confidence and help them feel they are not alone even when feeling isolated.
 The parents also learn new ideas from the course content which is taken from the Incredible Years Programme, this programme is devised to prevent and treat children's behaviour problems and promote their social, emotional, and academic competence.
-The group is run by Debbie Tingley and Mel Cummings, held every Tuesday morning.
+The group is run by Debbie Tingley, Wenna Holman and Mel Cummings, held every Tuesday morning.
 A lot of parents want to access the course more than once as it proves to be so useful to them.

 ‘Get Cooking’ healthy eating (NHS)

 At the family centre we are involved in the Healthy Eating Programme alongside the NHS Dietitians.
 Debbie Tingley is qualified to teach level 2 ‘get cooking’ programme that is run over 10 weeks, she is supported by Mel Cummings.
 The parents have theoretical and practical lessons and receive a certified qualification from Agored Cymru once the course is completed.
 This takes place every Tuesday afternoon and gives the opportunity for the parents of all three schools an opportunity to learn new skills, gain a qualification and meet new friends.
-Due to the positive input of parents, this course has run successfully for the last 4 years.
+Due to the positive input of parents, this course has run successfully for a number of years.

 As part of our Family Services provision we offer open ended counselling which is free of charge.
 The counsellor is Debbie Tingley, she has a BSc Hons in Counselling, and a Post Graduate Diploma in Counselling Children and Young People.
 You can access counselling for a number of reasons, to help with bereavement, relationship breakdown, anxiety, stress, exploring issues, depression, dealing with feelings of sadness, negative thoughts, understand yourself and your problems better etc.